 - Affinity spaces should be led by a person/people who share the identity the affinity space was designed for.
-For example, a Person of Color (POC) should be leading a POC affinity space, a trans person should be leading a trans affinity space, etc. - Note: Leaders in a community who do not share the identity of the affinity space can provide logistical/operational support.
-For example, a white person can offer to assist Leaders of Color with setting up zoom logistics/a physical space prior to the affinity space meetings or assisting with advertising of the group but should not be present in the actual gatherings. - When creating affinity spaces for teens, caution against guardians or adults, who do not share the marginalized identity the group was created for, leading and/or participating in the space.
+For example, a Person of Color (POC) should be leading a POC affinity space, a trans person should be leading a trans affinity space, etc. - Please note that leaders in a community who do not share the identity of the affinity space can provide logistical/operational support.
+For example, a white person can offer to assist Leaders of Color with setting up zoom logistics/a physical space prior to the affinity space meetings or assisting with advertising of the group but should not be present in the actual gatherings.

+When creating affinity spaces for teens, caution against guardians or adults, who do not share the marginalized identity the group was created for, leading and/or participating in the space.
 For example, a white guardian of a Teen of Color should not participate in or lead a Teens of Color affinity space.
 A cisgender guardian of a teen who is trans should not be leading or participating in an affinity space for trans people/teens.
 A youth professional who lives without a disability should not be leading or participating in an affinity space for teens with disabilities.
-Consider contracting a youth leader
+If you do not have a leader that shares the identity of the affinity group, consider contracting a youth leader (either within or outside your community) to lead the group, who shares the identity that the affinity space is designed for.